 The E-mobility Bot

 We programmed the bot so that Shatner and Nimoy didn’t just answer but also asked people follow-up questions, always with a touch humor.
 This increased the chances that the user would stay onsite which in turn gave us more time to educate her about e-mobility.
-The bot was my idea and I also contacted Cleverscript that developed the software.

 e-mobility bot examples